4 brand engagement ideas & activities for online retail

 - Prizes, giveaways, and gifts

-Here are some examples of virtual engagement strategies you can try in order to maintain a human, one-to-one connection with your customers while everyone’s stuck at home.
+Here are some examples of virtual customer engagement ideas and strategies you can try in order to maintain a human, one-to-one connection with your customers while everyone’s stuck at home.

 1. Virtual Wine Tasting Events